Discovery of dusty sub-solar mass young stellar objects in NGC 346 with JWST/NIRCam: Results and Discussion

 As expected, we find that {\em JWST} surpasses the capability of {\em Spitzer} to detect candidate YSOs using only aperture photometry.
 This expands the observed sample of approximately 100 YSO candidates within NGC 346 by over a factor of three.
-Our survey reveals a population of dusty, sub-solar YSOs, and represents the deepest extragalactic census of these objects at low metallicity.
-The discovery of an associated IR excess in these objects reveals for the first time that the material required to form rocky planets is present.
-It was not previously known whether terrestrial planet formation is possible in low-metallicity environments, as heavy elements are needed to produce the dust from which planetesimals coagulate.
+Our survey reveals a population of dusty, sub-solar mass YSOs, and represents the deepest extragalactic census of these objects at low metallicity.
+The discovery of an associated IR excess in these objects reveals for the first time the dust around low mass YSOs in a 0.2 $Z_\odot$ extra-galactic environment, suggesting that the material to form rocky planets is present at this low metallicity.